hemant14mtcst012/vehicle-detection-/README.md

-# vehicle-detection-
+# vehicle-detection
-here we shall implement machine learning model and evaluate their efficiency for vehicle detection using various deep learning approaches
+Here we have implemented improved Faster R-CNN model and evaluate their efficiency for vehicle detection using DAWN (Detection in Adverse Weather Nature)dataset